 Invitae (NVTA) is a genetic testing company that you may not have heard of, in the same sector as Pacific Bioscience (PACB), and BioNano Genomics (BNGO).
 Here’s the weird thing: They all pumped last week — none more than Invitae (NVTA).
 Here’s one more weird thing: Right before shares of NVTA tripled intraday, someone bought 4,300 far OTM call options expiring this Friday.
-Those options, originally bought for as little as $0.05 per contract, ultimately soared as much as 8,587% on the same day they were purchased.
+Those options, originally bought for as little as $0.05 per contract, ultimately short squeezed as much as 8,587% on the same day they were purchased.

 Unusual Options Activity in Invitae on August 10th